Art by Roy Boney Jr.

 Jhane Myers

-Myers made history in 2007 as the executive director of the American Indian National Center for Television and Film in Los Angeles.
-The Institute of American Indian Arts (IAIA) formed the Center in Los Angeles with network partners Disney/ABC, CBS, NBC Universal and FOX, to increase the representation and visibility of American Indian talent in all aspects of the entertainment industry.
+In 2007, Myers made history as the executive director of the American Indian National Center for Television and Film in Los Angeles.
+The Center was formed by the Institute of American Indian Arts, in partnership with Disney/ABC, CBS, NBC Universal and Fox, to increase the representation and visibility of American Indian talent in all aspects of the entertainment industry.

 Their Indigenous games and art feature a wide array of styles, forms and themes including Indigenous Pop Art, Pop Culture, Game Design, Sci-fi and Fantasy.